hapramp/go.read/src/pages/blog/2019-12-20-how-does-the-rewards-system-works-on-gosocial.md

 ---
 templateKey: blog-post
-title: How Does The Rewards System Works on GoSocial?
+title: 'How Does The Rewards System Works on GoSocial? [unpublish]'
 date: 2019-12-20T13:12:02.674Z
 description: >-
   Explaining the Reputation Level, Like Value, and Like Capacity.
 And how users